mkigikm/director_api/README.md

 record with simple validation logic.
 However if it grows, the cost-benefit analysis may change, and it could eventually be beneficial to switch over to a full ORM for the director model.

+Inside `director_controller.js` I used the async package to refactor the controller actions.
+Because two async packages are being used (`request` for querying the livestream API and `redis` for accessing the local database), the initial implementations were spaghetti code, with the error handling logic mixed in with the next callback.
+The refactored versions centralized the error conditions using `async.waterfall` to pass to the next function.

+## Testing There is full unit test coverage for the `Director` model,
+and integration testing for the API.
+I didn't do unit testing on the controller since the integration tests check for the results from the API.
+The tests could be split up to unit testing of the controller functions, and integration testing that just checks for server responses to the API endpoints.